HomeBlogContractingBasement Moisture Control: A BC Homeowner's Guide

 Is a Vapor Barrier Necessary in a Basement?

 A vapor barrier is a critical component when finishing a basement in British Columbia.
 The BC Building Code requires a polyethylene vapor barrier on the warm side of the insulation to prevent interior moisture from reaching the cold foundation wall and condensing.
 This is essential for preventing mould growth within your wall cavities and protecting your framing and insulation.
+Learn more in our related guide: What Are the Best Ways to Prevent Mold in Your BC Home?.

 Think of a vapor barrier as a raincoat for your walls.
 In a heated basement, the air inside is warmer and holds more moisture than the cold, damp soil outside.
 This creates a pressure difference that drives moisture from your living space into the wall structure.
 If this warm, moist air hits the cool concrete foundation, it will condense into water droplets, creating the perfect environment for mould.
 A 6-mil polyethylene sheet, properly installed and sealed, stops this vapor drive.